NachoColl/blockchain-web-services/docs/index.md

 We propose Blockchain Web Services to rule a token operating under the following principles:

-- A circular token economy should support <strong>sustained growth</strong>.
+- A circular token economy should support sustained growth.

-- We aim to work for the vision we are committed to — <strong>a massive increase in blockchain adoption</strong> through companies, governments, and developers using our platform.
+- We aim to work for the vision we are committed to — a massive increase in blockchain adoption< through companies, governments, and developers using our platform.

-- The <strong>popularity of token dynamics' results from an increase in usage volume</strong> and real-world added value.
+- The popularity of token dynamics' results from an increase in usage volume and real-world added value.

-- We want <strong>the community to help, participate, fund, and get rewarded</strong> for promoting and extending the platform.
+- We want the community to help, participate, fund, and get rewarded for promoting and extending the platform.

 ### Token Use Cases

-Blockchain Web Services has the following actors,
+Blockchain Web Services has the following actors (as shown in Figure 8),

 -	Platform customers calling the API as part of their blockchain services offering.